sanjeevkumarr/writings/s3-list.md

     return bucket
 ```

 The important parameter to notice here is the default of ```validate=True```, which is also listed as the first example of getting a bucket in the boto [docs](http://boto.readthedocs.org/en/latest/s3_tut.html).
-This causes the code to call get_all_keys, which GETs the bucket ([here](https://github.com/boto/boto/blob/master/boto/s3/bucket.py#L369)) and returns a [ListBucketResult](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html).
+This causes the code to call get_all_keys, which calls S3's LIST command with maxkeys=0 to verify the bucket exists ([here](https://github.com/boto/boto/blob/master/boto/s3/bucket.py#L369)) and returns a [ListBucketResult](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html).

 Now, normally S3 is really, _really_ [cheap](http://aws.amazon.com/s3/pricing/).
 But LISTs are _over 12 times_ more expsensive than GETs.